Connect With Us:

 Homes may look well-kept in photos, but in the case of a foreclosed home, buyers should be prepared to make repairs after purchase.
 Here, the assistance of a HomePath-ready lender and a savvy real estate agent becomes crucial.

-The journey, however, does not end once buyers find a property of interest.
-Buyers must then engage a listing agent to make an offer - a calculated step in acquiring these properties.
-Following the offer, the buyer is expected to negotiate for closing cost assistance, which could help lower the overall expenditure.
+The journey, however, does not end once home buyers find a property of interest.
+Buyers must then engage a listing agent to make an offer—a calculated step in acquiring these properties.
+Following the offer, the purchaser is expected to negotiate closing cost assistance, which could help lower the overall expenditure.

-By following these steps, the buyer plays an active role in the Fannie Mae foreclosed home transaction, from finding the right property on the HomePath website to navigating the offer and finalizing the agreement with the lender.
-It's a gritty pursuit, but with the right resources and determination, Fannie Mae's homes can be worth the effort.
+By following these steps, the purchaser plays an active role in the Fannie Mae foreclosed home transaction, from finding the right property on the HomePath website to navigating the offer and finalizing the agreement with the lender.
+It's a gritty pursuit, but Fannie Mae's homes can be worthwhile with the right resources and determination.

-Fannie Mae's HomePath Homes Program seeks to streamline home ownership, both for first-time buyers and seasoned investors.
+Fannie Mae's HomePath Homes Program seeks to streamline homeownership for both first-time buyers and seasoned investors.
 One of the significant advantages of this mortgage program is its support through the HomePath Ready Buyer Program.
-This initiative offers education for novices navigating the home purchase process, proving particularly useful for individuals new to property investment.
+This initiative offers education for novices navigating the home buying process, proving particularly useful for individuals new to property investment.

 The Benefits of the HomePath Program